Hardeep-5911/Induction_program2025/README.md

 ## My Reflections 📝
 > _"Today’s lectures helped me understand how both nutrition and mathematics shape our daily lives and empower us to live healthier, more responsible, and informed lives."_ <br>
  _Hardeep Singh_

+## Day 9 Highlights ✨
+- Today began with the distribution of our proficiency test marks during the first lecture.
+The instructor also reviewed common mistakes made in the test, helping us understand where we went wrong and how to improve.
+- Following that, we had our Basic Electrical and Electronics Engineering (BEEE) lecture, where we started the first chapter.
+Key terms and definitions were introduced and discussed in detail, laying the foundation for the subject.
+- After the theory session, we visited the BEEE lab, which was an exciting experience.
+We observed various electrical components and setups for the first time.
+The instructor emphasized essential safety precautions that must be followed while working in the lab.
+We were also instructed to begin preparing our project file for upcoming practicals.
+- Later, we attended our Mathematics lecture conducted by Prof. D. S. Pathania.
+He explained the syllabus structure and guided us on recommended resources for practicing and studying mathematical concepts effectively.
+Overall, it was a productive and insightful day filled with new learnings and experiences across both theory and practical domains.

+## Day 10 Highlights ✨
+- Today we began with our P2P lecture by senior where we got to know more about c++ programming language.
+After that we had programming for problem solving lecture by **Er.
+Paaramveer kaur** .
+We know about computer basic and its important components .
+We also discuss some important terms .
+- After that we had our **Professional English Communication** lecture by **Manjot Kaur** .
+We discuss about marks scheme and its syllabus.
+After then , we had our BEEE T .
+In which we dicuss many numericals which we had studied till now.
+With this our day ended .